vinay7330/Automate_worklogs_from_sheets_to_jira/README.md

 | `tab_name`     | The **name of the sheet/tab** in the Google Sheet that contains your timesheet data                               | `"July 2025"` |
 | `start_column` | The **starting column letter** in the timesheet from where worklog entries should be added (shown in above img)   |     "A"       |
 | `end_column`   | The **ending column letter** in the timesheet until where worklog entries should be added                         |     "AE"      |

-⚠️ Important Notes Before Running
-Before executing the script, carefully validate the time sheet range to avoid incorrect or duplicate worklog entries.

-✅ Requirements for Each Worklog Entry
-Make sure each relevant cell in the specified range contains:
-A valid Jira Ticket ID (e.g., QT-15500)
-A valid Time Spent value (e.g., 1.5, 0.5, 0.3)

-If either of these is missing in a cell, the script will skip that entry without error.
-⚠️ Once the script runs, it does not track what was already logged.
-If you rerun it without modifying your sheet:
-Valid rows will get logged again, resulting in duplicate worklogs in Jira.

-Skipped rows (due to missing data) will stay unlogged, and you’ll have to manually update Jira later.

-💡 Future Plan
-A check will be added to detect if the same worklog already exists to avoid duplicates.
-Until then, manually cross-verify your sheet before running the script.
 ```
 ### 3.6 Run the script
 ```